toddcf/code-snippets/forms/form-validation.md

 Another drawback to doing inline validation with CSS, is that it will be marking a field invalid while the user is still typing, which makes them want to yell at the computer, "But I'm not done yet!"

+A better solution is to use JavaScript instead of CSS.

+## Error Messages

+- Make them clear and descriptive.
+- Put them next to each field that needs fixing, rather than in one list at the top or bottom of the page.
+- Make them stand out easily.

 ### Required